piotrpliszko/terminal-ui/README.md

 - `selector` - custom selector to handle only selected TerminalUI objects with created instance
 - `prompt` - custom terminal prompt, default: `$`
+- `failSilently` - specify if instance should throw error or fail silently if no matching containers are found, default: `true`

 Example configuration: